 Qualities and skills necessary for successful food and beverage service.
 Includes room planning and setup, duties of service staff, types of service, customer relations, dining room etiquette, and cash management.
 Prerequisites: None.
+Note: Effective for Spring 2012 the course prefix and number will be CUL121.

-Cooking Life
+Sustainable Cooking